 Avoid demonizing unengaged employees:

 Instead of labeling disengaged employees as problematic, try to understand what might be causing their unhappiness.
-Recognize that personal struggles and challenges can affect job satisfaction, and it’s essential to approach the situation with empathy.
+Recognize that personal struggles and challenges can affect job satisfaction, and it’s necessary to approach the situation with empathy.

 Consider broader organizational issues: